cph-cachet/carp.core-kotlin/README.md

 They are used by default in all objects that need to be serialized for data transfer or snapshot storage.
 It is therefore recommended to use built-in serializers to store and transfer any objects containing study protocol information to get this type of extensibility for free.
 More detailed information on how this works can be found in [the documentation on serialization for CARP developers](docs/serialization.md).

+### Authorization

+Currently, this library does not contain support for authorization.
+Authorization needs to be implemented by concrete infrastructure.
+However, CARP is designed with claim-based authorization in mind, and the documentation of application services in each of the subsystems describes a recommended implementation.

+In a future release we might pass authorization as a dependent service to application services.

 ## Usage